 About Cosmic Pursuits

-My name is Brian Ventrudo, and I’m your ‘tour guide’ for these Cosmic Pursuits.
+My name is Brian Ventrudo, and I’m your ‘tour guide’ for these Cosmic Pursuits and a contributing editor at Sky & Telescope magazine.

 Since I write and publish this site, you might wonder… what do I know about astronomy and stargazing?